 The living room is a perfectly suitable setting for it and adapts well to modern life.
 And of course, they are ideal as gifts for wishing good fortune to friends and family.

 Let’s take a closer look!

-It is in the fine detailed areas like the cat’s nose, mouth, eyes, and tail as well as the matching of fabric patterns that the sensitivity of the artisans comes through.
+It is in the fine detailed areas like the cat’s nose, mouth, eyes, and tail as well as the combination of fabric patterns that the sensitivity of the artisans comes through.

 ‘Kimekomi’ is the method of inserting cloths into the 1-2 mm grooves lines with special tools, traditionally onto a mold wood, in order to dress the dolls.

 First, lines are carved into the wooden or wood compound base of the doll.
 Glue is applied into those grooves, and pieces of fabric carefully selected and cut to match each section are laid over their corresponding section.
 The edges of the fabric are neatly tucked into the grooves with special skill to ensure no wrinkling of the fabric.